 This Amended and Restated Transaction Agreement shall amend and restate the Transaction Agreement dated August 17, 2000 between J M Huber Corporation ("Customer") and Enron North America Corp. ("Company") regarding the firm purchase and sale of Gas under the following terms and conditions.
 Company shall purchase and receive (Buyer) and Customer shall sell and deliver (Seller).
 Amended and Restated Transaction No. 1.

-DAILY CONTRACT QUANTITY (DCQ): 35,000 MMBtu Per Day, plus Fuel Gas.
+DAILY CONTRACT QUANTITY (DCQ): 41,000 MMBtu Per Day, plus Fuel Gas.
+On the tenth anniversary of the commencement of the Period of Delivery hereunder, the DCQ hereunder shall be reduced to 35,000 MMBtu Per Day, plus Fuel Gas.

 MAXDQ (if applicable): N/A